Q-learning Decision Transformer: Leveraging Dynamic Programming for Conditional Sequence Modelling in Offline RL: Method

-In this work, we employ the \ac{CQL} framework for the offline Q-learning algorithm, which learns the lower bound of the value function.
-We replace the \acp{RTG} values when the \ac{RTG} in the trajectory is lower than the lower bound.
-With this approach, our method replaces the \acp{RTG} values where the learned value function is indeed accurate (or closer to the true values).
-We also replace all \ac{RTG} values prior to the replaced \ac{RTG} along with the trajectory by using reward recursion ($R_{t-1} = r_{t-1} + R_t$).
-This propagates the replaced \ac{RTG} values to all the time steps prior to the replaced point.
-To apply this approach, we initialise the last state \ac{RTG} zero ($R_T=0$), then starts the following process from the end of the trajectory to the initial state backwards in time.
+To apply this idea, we initialise the last state \ac{RTG} to zero ($R_T=0$), and then we start the following process from the end of the trajectory to the initial state backwards in time.
 First, the state value is computed for the current state with the learned value function $\hat{V}(s_{t}) = \mathbb{E}_{a\sim\pi(a|s_{t})}[\hat{Q}(s_{t},a)]$, where the $\pi$ is the learned policy.
 Next, the value function is compared ($\hat{V}(s_{t})$) against the \ac{RTG} value for the current state ($R_{t}$).
 If the value function is greater than that of the \ac{RTG}, the \ac{RTG} for the previous time step is set from ($R_{t-1}$) to $r_{t-1} + \hat{V}(s_{t})$, otherwise it is set to $r_{t-1} + R_{t}$.
-Repeat this process until the initial state is reached.
-This process is summarised {as Algorithm~\ref{alg:replace_R} in Appendix~\ref{apd:algorithm}.}
+We repeat this process until the initial state is reached.
+This process is summarised in Algorithm~\ref{alg:replace_R}.

-The above relabelling process might introduce some inconsistencies between the reward and \ac{RTG} within the \ac{DT} input sequence (Eq.~\ref{eq:dt_input}).
-The \ac{RTG} value is sum of the future rewards, hence it must always be $R_{t} = r_t + R_{t+1}$ however the relabelling process might break this relationship.
+The above relabelling process might introduce inconsistencies between the reward and \ac{RTG} within the \ac{DT} input sequence (Eq.~\ref{eq:dt_input}).
+The \ac{RTG} value is sum of the future rewards, hence it must always be $R_{t} = r_t + R_{t+1}$.
+However, the relabelling process might break this relationship.
 To maintain this consistency within the input sequence of \ac{DT}, we regenerate the \ac{RTG} for the input sequence ($\{\hat{R}_{t-K+1}, \cdots, \hat{R}_{t-1}, \hat{R}_t\}$) by copying the last \ac{RTG} ($\hat{R}_t=R_t$) and then repeatedly apply $\hat{R}_{t'} = r_t' + \hat{R}_{t'+1}$ backwards until $t'=t-K+1$.
-We repeat this for each the input sequence to maintain the consistency of the rewards and \acp{RTG}.
-This process is summarised {as Algorithm~\ref{alg:replace_R_2} in Appendix~\ref{apd:algorithm}.}
+We repeat this for each the input sequences to maintain the consistency of the rewards and \acp{RTG}.
+This process is summarised in Algorithm~\ref{alg:replace_R_2}.